y8/Operation-Chicken-Nugget/README.md

 # Operation-Chicken-Nugget

-Goal of this Operation is, grabbing a KS1 in Roubaix.<br />
+Goal of this Operation is, grabbing a KS-A in BHS.<br />
 **Don't run this on a VPS, you will get flagged for Fraud**<br />
 **Make sure you configure it correctly, otherwise you end up getting a 500**